moby/buildkit/README.md

 See [`./examples/kubernetes/consistenthash`](./examples/kubernetes/consistenthash).

+## Systemd socket activation

+On Systemd based systems, you can communicate with the daemon via [Systemd socket activation](http://0pointer.de/blog/projects/socket-activation.html), use `buildkitd --addr fd://`.
+You can find examples of using Systemd socket activation with BuildKit and Systemd in [`./examples/systemd`](./examples/systemd).
 ## Expose BuildKit as a TCP service

 The `buildkitd` daemon can listen the gRPC API on a TCP socket.